techlore/go-incognito/Scripts/Section 3/11_ Proxies _ VPNs.md

 information outside your IP address, and there are no additional privacy or security considerations built in. so when it comes to protecting your data from internet service providers, governments, or network attacks—proxies won’t really help you.
-What they will help with is simply making your IP address.
+What they will help with is simply masking your IP address.

 Let’s move to VPNs…VPN stands for Virtual Private Network; they’re going to hide your IP address and allow you to connect to servers around the world--like